Connectime4ever/Credit_Risk_Analysis/README.md

 ## Summary

-The recommended model to use to predict the credict risk is Easy Ensemble AdaBoost Classifier.
-This model shows the highest accuracy rate with 0.925427358175101, as well as high rates of precision (0.99), sensitivity (0.94), and the F1 score at 0.97 is also high.
+As the outputs of all the models run are non continue but discrete values, in this particular case the accuracy rate is not the best way to assess the model performance.
+Therefore, the recommended model to use to predict the credit risk is the  Balanced Random Forest Classifier model.
+This model shows a precision rate and a sensitivity rate of 1.0, hence a perfect F1 score of 1.0.